 Then use your sharpest chef’s knife to finely mince the lemon peel.
 Also mince the fresh parsley and garlic.
 (Wonderful knife skills of Jake are being demonstrated here.)

 This photo shows you the proportions of garlic, lemon, and Parsley that we thought made a good combination.

-The mix together the finely minced lemon peel, garlic, and parsley to make your Gremolata.
-Sprinkle over meat, fish, chicken, pasta, vegetables, or just about any food where you'd like a burst of fresh flavor.
-Gremolata is also sometimes made with mint, basil, or even cilantro if you'd like to experiment with those herbs.
+Then mix together the finely minced lemon peel, garlic, and parsley to make your Gremolata.
+Sprinkle over meat, fish, chicken, pasta, vegetables, or just about any food where you’d like a burst of fresh flavor.

 (Makes about 5 tablespoons; Gremolata will keep in the fridge for a day, but it’s best freshly made.)